Shopping Guide: the Best Shops in Rome

 SUNGLASSES / EYEGLASSES

 This is as cool as glasses will ever get.
 These guys have the biggest range of independent super quirky, super chic sunglasses and reading glasses in the city.
-The staff are friendly and knowledgeable and they take glasses seriously – even design, every tone, every lens has a backstory.
+The staff are friendly and knowledgeable and they take glasses seriously – every design, every tone, every lens has a backstory.
 Great for those who want something unique but high quality.Via di Fontanella Borghese, 25-26

 Ms. Chiara Baschieri launched her first ready-to-wear flagship store in 2014 where her rising star status continues to shine.
 Spontaneous and elegant, her collections explore geometric patterns and architectural influence.
 Her latest collection presents a range of feminine looks and all with meticulous tailoring.
 100% made in Italy. #winningVicolo Orto di Napoli, 7